joshilagan/Chuck-Norris-Joke-Gen.-version-2/readme.md

 # CHUCK NORRIS JOKES

 **Description:**
+This Chuck Norris Jokes Generator is an improved version of the first one.

+**New Features:**
+- This one utilizes the use `.then` to handle the promise and `.catch` to handle the error.
+- It also automatically loads a joke upon opening the joke generator web app.

+**Old Features:**

 - Upon clicking the `Get Another Joke` it generates a Chuck Norris Joke that is displayed in the HTML DIV.